swipswaps/MarikoDoom/README.md

    --res N      resolution (1 = low, 2 = mid, default: 1)
    ```

-6. Connect your Nintendo Switch to the newly created wifi access point `MarikoDoom`.
+**6. Connect your Nintendo Switch to the newly created wifi access point `MarikoDoom`.**

-7. Tap the image to go fullscreen, click the left joystick and you are playing Doom.
+**7. Tap the image to go fullscreen, click the left joystick and you are playing Doom.**

 ## Controls
 The usable buttons are a bit limited since the browser uses B to go back and X to close the browser.